 Completing a defensive driving course can help you qualify for additional savings on your auto insurance premium.
-These state-approved classes teach you to be a safer driver which makes insurance companies see you as a lower risk to insure.
-As a result, you might see some savings on your premium.
+These state-approved classes teach you to be a safe driver, which makes insurance companies see you as a lower risk to insure.

 Sign Up for Automated Monthly Payments

-Some auto insurance companies offer drivers a discount for enrolling in their automated payment program.
-You’ll pay for your premium in monthly installments, and they’ll deduct this from your bank account or credit card automatically.
+Some auto insurance companies offer drivers discounts for enrolling in their automated payment program.
+You’ll pay your premium in monthly installments, and they’ll deduct this from your bank account or credit card automatically.